thetizzo/git-cop/README.md

 |---------|----------|---------------------|
 | true    | error    | includes: `["\\-"]` |

-Ensures commit body bullets are delmited by a space.
+Ensures commit body bullets are delimited by a space.
 Example:

     # Disallowed